 Personal Injury Claims.
 Under our current insurance policies, our deductibles for marine liability insurance coverage with respect to personal injury claims not related to named windstorms in the U.S. Gulf of Mexico, which primarily result from Jones Act liability in the U.S. Gulf of Mexico, are \$5.0 million for the first occurrence and vary in amounts ranging between \$5.0 million and, if aggregate claims exceed certain thresholds, up to \$100.0 million for each subsequent occurrence, depending on the nature, severity and frequency of claims that might arise during the policy year.
-Our deductibles for personal injury claims arising due to named windstorms in the U.S. Gulf of Mexico are \$25.0 million for the first occurrence and vary in amounts ranging between \$25.0 million for the first occurrence and vary in amounts ranging between \$25.0 million for the first occurrence and vary in amounts ranging between \$25.0 million for the first occurrence, depending on the nature, severity and frequency of claims that might arise during the policy year.
+Our deductibles for personal injury claims arising due to named windstorms in the U.S. Gulf of Mexico are \$25.0 million for the first occurrence and vary in amounts ranging between \$25.0 million for the first occurrence and vary in amounts ranging between \$25.0 million and, if aggregate claims exceed certain thresholds, up to \$100.0 million for each subsequent occurrence of the first occurrence and vary in amounts ranging between \$25.0 million and, if aggregate claims exceed certain thresholds, up to \$100.0 million for each subsequent occurrence, depending on the nature, severity and frequency of claims that might arise during the policy year.

 The Jones Act is a federal law that permits seamen to seek compensation for certain injuries during the course of their employment on a vessel and governs the liability of vessel operators and marine employers for the work-related injury or death of an employee.
 We engage outside consultants to assist us in estimating our aggregate liability for personal injury claims based on our historical losses and utilizing various actuarial models.
 We allocate a portion of the aggregate liability to "Accrued liabilities" based on an estimate of claims expected to be paid within the next twelve months with the residual recorded as "Other liabilities."
-At December 31, 2019, our estimated liability for personal injury claims was \$17.4 million, of which \$6.4 million and \$11.0 million were recorded in "Accrued liabilities" and "Other liabilities," respectively, in our Consolidated Balance Sheets.
+At December 31, 2019, our estimated liability for personal injury claims was \$17.4 million, of which \$6.4 million and \$11.0 million were recorded in "Accrued liabilities," respectively, in our Consolidated Balance Sheets.
 At December 31, 2018, our estimated liability for personal injury claims was \$27.9 million, of which \$5.2 million and \$22.7 million were recorded in "Accrued liabilities" and "Other liabilities," respectively, in our Consolidated Balance Sheets.
 The eventual settlement or adjudication of these claims could differ materially from our estimated amounts due to uncertainties such as: